-It’s no wonder, then, that social media plays a huge role in modern divorce.
+It’s no wonder, then, that social media and divorce go hand in hand.
 One in seven divorcees state that social media use played an important role in the dissolution of the marriage, making it one of the leading causes of divorce in the US.

 In this guide, we have tried to cover the most important reasons why social media might have a negative influence on your marriage, as well as some advice on how to handle social media during the divorce proceedings.
 If you would like to know more about social media and the role it plays in divorce, this guide is for you.

 Reasons Why Social Media Causes Divorce

 The evidence is overwhelming.
 We already mentioned the statistic that one in seven divorces in the US highlights social media use as a key factor in the marriage collapse.
 With our addiction to mobile devices and the use of social media, this trend might only see an increase in the future.
 Marriage is already hard without having to deal with the cybe world, too.

 It is as simple as that.
 Social media distorts reality and paints an unrealistic picture of other people’s marriages and relationships.
 This illusion can cause a lot of anxiety and put unnecessary pressure on your marriage.
 In addition to that, your spouse might be using social media platforms in a way that leaves you insecure and jealous.